Iandecisiv/web-module-challenge-scope-and-closure/README.md

 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional programing provides advantages like efficentcy and nested functions while object oriented programming allows for abstraction and inheritence.

 ## Resources